 Miyazaki's stories are never about the character's winning anything or defeating some great evil, they focus on how the characters within the story develop and grow as individuals by overcoming their own deep rooted personal obstacles, they manage to adapt into a chaotic world that isn’t built around their needs and emerge at the end of the film transformed into a much stronger, wiser and more capable person as a result.

-Miyazaki's films never shy away from tackling the more sophisticated and burdensome themes that we're accustom to in our live action films.
-All of the recurrent themes in Miyazaki's work are influenced by his own spiritual and social beliefs, this is perhaps the most one of the most defining aspect of his work, setting him apart from other contemporary animation directors.
+The director's films never shy away from tackling the more sophisticated and burdensome themes that we're accustom to in live action films.
+All of the recurrent themes in Miyazaki's work are influenced by his own spiritual and social beliefs, this is perhaps the most one of the most defining aspect of his work, setting him apart from other animation directors.

 Miyazaki's films address everything that is positive and flawed with humanity and civilisation and the world that we inhabit, not to emphasis the negative elements of life, but to present the audience with an unflinching and realistic depiction of our own existence.
 The most prominent themes that permeate his filmography are pacifism, environmentalism and the futility of war.